bitovi/academy/src/rxjs/6-expiry.md

           return "There is no expiry.
 Format  MM-YY";
       }
       if (expiry.length !== 2 || expiry[0].length !== 2 || expiry[1].length !== 2) {
-          return "Expirty must be formatted like MM-YY";
+          return "Expiry must be formatted like MM-YY";
       }
   }
   ```